Detecting multiple generalized change-points by isolating single ones: Computational complexity and practicalities

 \subsection{Variants}

-This section describes three different ways to further improve ID's practical performance.\\ {\textit{Long signals:}} If $T$ is large, we split the given data sequence uniformly into smaller parts (windows), to which ID is then applied.
+Here, we describe three different ways to further improve ID's practical performance. \\ {\textit{Long signals:}} If $T$ is large, we split the given data sequence uniformly into smaller parts (windows), to which ID is then applied.
 In practical implementations, the length of the window is 3000 and we apply this structure only when $T > 12000$, because for smaller values of $T$ there are no significant differences in the execution times of ID and its window-based variant.
-The computational improvement that this structure offers is explained in Section \ref{sec:Supp_wind_impr} of the supplement.\\ {\textit{Restarting after detection:}} In practice, instead of starting from the end-point $e^*$ (or start-point $s^*$) of the right-expanding (or left-expanding) interval where a detection occurred, we could start from the estimated change-point, $\hat{b}$.
-This alternative, labelled ${\rm ID}_{det}$, leads to some accuracy improvement without affecting the speed of the method.\\ {\textit{Faster solution path algorithm:}} In practice, we use only Part 4 of the solution path algorithm described in Section \ref{subsec:sSIC} because it is quicker and conceptually simpler; it requires only the choice of $\alpha$, and tends not to affect the accuracy of ID.
+The computational improvement that this structure offers is explained in Section \ref{sec:Supp_wind_impr} of the supplement. \\ {\textit{Restarting after detection:}} In practice, instead of starting from the end-point $e^*$ (or start-point $s^*$) of the right-expanding (or left-expanding) interval where a detection occurred, we could start from the estimated change-point, $\hat{b}$.
+This alternative, labelled ${\rm ID}_{det}$, leads to accuracy improvement without affecting the speed of the method. \\ {\textit{Faster solution path algorithm:}} In practice, we use only Part 4 of the solution path algorithm described in Section \ref{supp:solution_path_algorithm_parts} of the supplement because it is quicker and conceptually simpler; it requires only the choice of $\alpha$ and tends not to affect ID's accuracy.